go-pg/docs/docs/queries.md

 ## Placeholders

-go-pg recognizes `?` in queries as placeholders and replaces them with parameters when queries are executed. `?` can be escaped with backslash.
+Go-pg recognizes `?` in queries as placeholders and replaces them with parameters when queries are executed. `?` can be escaped with backslash.
 Parameters are escaped before replacing according to PostgreSQL rules.
 Specifically:

-- all parameters are properly quoted against SQL injections;
+- All parameters are properly quoted against SQL injections;
-- null byte is removed;
+- Null byte is removed;
 - JSON/JSONB gets `\u0000` escaped as `\\u0000`.

 ```go